jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 Finetuner will evenly sample *X* items per class to make a batch *B*.

 In the next step, arranges the items.
-Many loss functions used by Finetuner are calculated based on the embeddings of Triples.
+Many of Finetuner's loss functions contrast the embeddings of three items, or a __Triplet__.
-For those, Finetuner creates all possible Triplets *(anchor, pos, neg)* from this batch.
+Finetuner creates all possible Triplets *(anchor, pos, neg)* from this batch.
-These Triplets become the training data.
+For each Triplet, the first is the __anchor__, the second is an embedding that ought to be closer to the embedding of the anchor, and the second is one that should be further from the anchor.
-The objective is to pull Documents that belong to the same class together, while pushing the Documents which belong to a different class away from each other.
+The objective is to pull the embeddings of items that belong to the same class closer together in the embedding space, while pushing the embeddings of items which belong to different classes farther away from each other.

 ![training](../imgs/metric-train.png)

 ## The Triplet Margin Miner

-After Triplets construction,
-all possible *(anchor, pos, neg)* Triplets becomes the training data.
-However, what if the pre-trained model already performs well on some of the Triplets?
+For some Triplets, the pre-trained model already performs well, i.e.

-To put it in another way: *what if the distance between `anchor` and `pos` is much smaller than the distance between `anchor` and `neg`?*
+the distance between the `anchor` embedding and `pos` is much smaller than the distance between `anchor` and `neg`?

-These Triplets, does not contribute to improving the model.
+These Triplets do not contribute to improving the model, since they are already in the desired relation to each other in the embedding space.
-A more effective way is to use hard/semi-hard negative samples for model training.
+A more effective way is to use only a subset of all Triplets for model training.
+We call this subset the **hard** or **semi-hard negative samples**.

 ![mining](../imgs/mining.png)

-Let's say `1₀` is an `anchor`, `1₁` is the `pos` while `2₄` is the `neg`, if:
+Let's say `1₀` is an `anchor`, `1₁` is the `pos` while `2₄` is the `neg`, and `D(x,y)` is the distance between the embeddings of `x` and `y`.

+If:

 + `D(anchor, neg) < D(anchor, pos) `, then `neg` can be considered as a "hard negative" (`2₄ - H`).
 + `D(anchor, pos) < D(anchor, neg) < D(anchor, pos) + margin`, where `neg` is a little further from the `pos`, but within the margin, then `neg` can be considered as a "semi-hard negative" (`2₄ - S`).
 + `D(anchor, neg) > D(anchor, pos) + margin`, then `neg` can be considered as "easy negative" (`2₄ - E`).

-Usually the training is more effective, when using only hard negatives (and semi-hard negatives) while filtering out easy negatives.

-## How?
+Training is more effective when using only **hard** and **semi-hard** negatives, given a reasonable margin value to distinguish them from **easy** Triplets.

+## Doing Negative Mining in Finetuner

-Finetuner allows you to use miners provided by the [PyTorch Metric Learning](https://kevinmusgrave.github.io/pytorch-metric-learning) framework.
+Finetuner is compatible with the miners provided by the [PyTorch Metric Learning](https://kevinmusgrave.github.io/pytorch-metric-learning) framework.
-To select a specific miner, you can pass its name to the fit function, e.g., `AngularMiner`, `TripletMarginMiner`, ...
+To select a specific miner, pass its name to the `fit` function, e.g., `AngularMiner`, `TripletMarginMiner`, ...

 Please note that the miner has to be compatible with the loss function you selected.
 For instance, if you choose to train a model with the `TripleMarginLoss`, you can use the `TripletMarginMiner`.
 While without this miner, all possible triples with an anchor, a positive, and a negative candidate are constructed, the miner reduces this set of triples.
 Usually, only triples with hard negatives are selected where the distance between the positive and the negative example is inside a margin of `0.2`.
-If you want to pass additional parameters to configure the miner, you can specify the `miner_options` parameter of the fit function.
+To pass additional parameters to configure the miner, use the `miner_options` parameter of the fit function.
-The example below shows how to apply hard-negative mining:
+For example, to use only hard-negative Triples and set the margin to `0.3`:

 ```diff
 run = finetuner.fit(